 Southern Highland Craft Guild at the Folk Art Center, Blue Ridge Parkway Milepost 382, Asheville.
+Aug.
+13, from 10am-4pm - "Wood Day".
+Join us for a celebration of wooden crafts - one of the first mediums of handicraft.
+From branches, trunks, roots, and bark, watch as they're used in both functional and decorative pieces.
+During wood Day, Members of the Southern Highland Craft Guild will showcase this evolution of skills and mastery of crafted wood by demonstrating and sharing their working processes with visitors at the Folk Art Center.
+Demonstrations include carving, wood-turning, furniture making, and more.
+Free event.
 Main Gallery, Through Sept.
-7 -"Haywood Community College's Professional Crafts Program: Graduating Class of 2022".
+7 - "Haywood Community College's Professional Crafts Program: Graduating Class of 2022".
 The show continues the historical relationship between the Southern Highland Craft Guild and Haywood, an educational center of the Guild.
-One of the most anticipated shows of the year, the class of 2022 represents works of wood metal, and fiber.
+One of the most anticipated shows of the year, the class of 2022 represents works of wood, metal, and fiber.
 This new generation of craft is lead by instructors Amy Putansu in fiber, Brian Wurst in wood, Emily Reason in clay, and Robert Blanton in metals & jewelry.
 The main gallery of the Folk Art Center is adorned with hanging tapestries and woven totes, pierced and soldered jewelry, and wooden furniture, soon to be heirlooms for one's home.
 Permanent Collection Gallery, Ongoing - "Craft Traditions: The Southern Highland Craft Guild Collection".
 The Guild's Permanent Collection is comprised of approximately 2400 craft objects and dates from the late 19th century to present.
 Beginning with a donation from Frances Goodrich in 1931, the Permanent Collection serves the Guild's mission of craft conservation and education.
 This new installation will feature over 200 works that highlight our holdings in traditional art: woodcarving, pottery, dolls, basketry, weavings and furniture.
 The subject of this ongoing exhibition is craft history - that of the Southern Highland Craft Guild and the Studio Craft Movement.
 Wells Fargo of Asheville has donated Hardy Davidson's Carvings to the SHCG's Permanent Collection.
 Hailing from Swannanoa, NC, woodcarver Hardy Davidson became a Guild Member in 1944 and was awarded Life membership in 1973.
 The Bank of Asheville commissioned these carvings sometime between 1930 and 1940, according to Hardy Davidson's great nephew, Glen Campbell.
 Almost eight decades later, the carvings have found a new home at the Folk Art Center on the Blue Ridge Parkway.
 "We are pleased to donate the wooden carvings by Hardy Davidson to the Southern Highland Craft Guild," said Neal Diquattro, District Manager for Wells Fargo in Asheville.
 Focus Gallery, Through Aug.
-23 - "Earth's Gifts", featuring works by Jude Stuecker (fiber), Erica Bailey (jewelry), Mary Dashiell (fiber), Steve Miller (wood), and Rex Redd (wood).
+30 - "Earth's Gifts".
+The gallery will be filled with the work of five Guild Members.
+Disciplines represented include hand-forged jewelry, raku pottery, handbuilt ceramics with surface decoration, quilting, wheel-turned and sculpted wood.
+Members featured are Jude Stuecker (fiber), Erica Stankwytch Bailey (jewelry), Steve Miller (wood), Rex Redd (clay), and Mary Dashiell (clay).
+Aug.
+27 - Nov.
+8 - Inspiration," featuring works by Tina Curry (clay), Kathleen Doyle & Tom Reardon (jewelry), Elizabeth Garlington (fiber), Susan Link (fiber), and Alan Hollar (wood).
 Hours: daily from 9am-6pm.
-Contact: call 828/298-7928 or at (www.southernhighlandguild.org).
+Contact: call 828/298-7928 or at (www. southernhighlandguild.org).